Social Anxiety made me feel terrible about myself TWICE in one day.

 Ugh, the horror!

 I felt SO embarrassed.
 SO stupid.
 Social Anxiety made me feel terrible AGAIN.
 It got me good.
-I just reacted during the whole exchange instead of paying attention to what was happening, and this was the result of it!
+I just reacted during the whole exchange instead of paying attention to what was happening.

 I kept my eyes down, said thank you, and walked out.
 Boy, did I not have a good feeling as I walked to my car.
 My heart was racing, I was sweating, and I couldn’t stop berating myself for looking like a total dumbass.